magicmonkey/aiven-kafka-walkthrough/article/article.md

 ## Terraform

 As well as setting-up Kafka via the web console, you can also use the Aiven Terraform provider.
-There is more info about this on the [Aiven Developer Portal](https://developer.aiven.io/docs/tools/terraform), and an example is in the Github repo alongside this article [link].
+There is more info about this on the [Aiven Developer Portal](https://developer.aiven.io/docs/tools/terraform), and an example is in the [Github repo](https://github.com/magicmonkey/aiven-kafka-walkthrough/tree/main/terraform) alongside this article.
 To use the Terraform provider, you will need to create a new access token (click on the "User Information" icon in the top-right of the web console, go to the "Authentication" tab, and click the "Generate token" button).

 # Sample producer code

-In the Github repo [link], you can find code which will send a new "payload" from our imaginary wood-drying kiln once per second.
+In the [Github repo](https://github.com/magicmonkey/aiven-kafka-walkthrough/tree/main/sample-code), you can find code which will send a new "payload" from our imaginary wood-drying kiln once per second.
 It needs some configuring so that it knows to send to the right topic on the new Kafka cluster; edit the file `main.go` and fill in the details on lines 25-29.

 In order for the web console message browser to display a JSON message, the message key _also_ needs to be formatted as JSON - here there is a single field "id" inside the key's JSON structure.